-Medical school gift restriction policies linked to subsequent prescribing behaviorJanuary 31st, 2013 in Medications /
+Medical school gift restriction policies linked to subsequent prescribing behaviorJanuary 31, 2013 in Medicine & Health / Medications

 Doctors who graduate from medical schools with an active policy on restricting gifts from the pharmaceutical industry are less likely to prescribe new drugs over existing alternatives, suggests a study published in BMJ today.